ClinicalTrials.Veeva

 Description:

-Sham intervention with the nitric oxide delivering and monitoring devices connected as the intervention group
+Sham intervention with the nitric oxide gas cylinder replaced by that containing only nitrogen and all other delivery procedures identical to the intervention group

 Treatment: